eddiechristian/rust-logging/CACHE_ITERATION_GUIDE.md

 }
 ```

-This approach provides both thread-based and async-based cache management while working within the constraints of the lockfreehashmap library.
+This approach provides both thread-based and async-based cache management with full iteration and conditional deletion capabilities using DashMap's excellent concurrent performance.